altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

  \* One or more of these components to support the different board configurations.

 The **kernel.itb** is created from a **.its** (Image Tree Source file) that describes its structure.
-In the GSRD, the  **kernel.itb** file is located in the following directory, where you can find also all the components needed to create it, including the .its file:
+In the HPS Legacy System Example Design 1.0, the  **kernel.itb** file is located in the following directory, where you can find also all the components needed to create it, including the .its file:

 * **$TOP_FOLDER/gsrd-socfpga/<*device-devkit*>-gsrd-rootfs/tmp/work/<*device-devkit*>-poky-linux/linux-socfpga-lts/<*linux branch*>+git/linux-<*device devkit*>-standard-build/**